GUIDE TO HIRE A DOMESTIC HELPER

-According to the Singapore Ministry of Manpower (MOM), nearly a quarter of a million households in Singapore employ the services of FDWs.
+According to the Singapore Ministry of Manpower (MOM), nearly a quarter of a million households in Singapore employ the services of domestic helpers.

-This translates to nearly one in five Singapore households employing a FDW to help them with general housework,
+This translates to nearly 1 in 5 Singapore households employing a domestic helper to help them with general housework,

 to cook and/or to look after the elderly, young children or family members with disabilities.

-MOM will only approve an employer’s application to hire a FDW if they meet certain requirements.
+MOM will only approve an employer’s application to hire a domestic helper if they meet certain requirements.
 In order to sponsor a work permit,

 the employer must be at least 21 years old, a resident of Singapore or holder of a long-term visit pass, must not be a bankrupt at the time of application,